Gravitational wave signatures of post-fragmentation reheating: Gravitational waves

 \subsection{Results and discussion}

-The gravitational wave spectra resulting from tensor modes excited during inflation are represented for each value of $k=4,6,8,10$ in Fig.~\ref{GWfinalplot} as dotted lines.
-The gravitational wave signals sourced by non-linearities from the fragmentation process are in turn shown as solid lines.
+The gravitational wave spectra resulting from tensor modes excited during inflation, i.e. Eq.~(\ref{eq:Omegah2GWTM}), are represented for each value of $k=4,6,8,10$ in Fig.~\ref{GWfinalplot} as dotted lines.
+The gravitational wave signals sourced by non-linearities from the fragmentation process, i.e. the red lines in Fig.~\ref{GWplots} right panels, are in turn shown as solid lines.
 We also represented sensitivity prospects for future gravitational wave observatories, recently reviewed in~\cite{Aggarwal:2020olq}: the Big Bang Observer (BBO)~\cite{Crowder:2005nr,Corbin:2005ny}, the (ultimate) DECi-hertz Interferometer Gravitational wave Observatory (uDECIGO)~\cite{Seto:2001qf,Kudoh:2005as,Yagi:2011wg}, the Laser Interferometer Space Antenna (LISA)~\cite{2017arXiv170200786A}, the Einstein Telescope (ET)~\cite{Sathyaprakash:2012jk,Hild:2010id,Maggiore:2019uih} in addition to estimate from resonant cavities (Res.~cav.) of Ref.~\cite{Herman:2022fau}.
 This figure illustrates the complementary between $\mathcal{O}$(Hz) detectors such as BBO or DECIGO and $\mathcal{O}$(GHz) cavities in probing gravitational wave production in our setup.

 \textbf{Hz detectors.} BBO should almost reach the sensitivity required to detect the scale-independent part of the spectrum at low frequency for $k=4,6,8$ but should be able to detect the $\Omega_{\text{GW},0} h^2 \simeq 10^{-15}\,(f/\text{Hz})^{2/3}$ signal for $k=10$.
 The sensitivity of uDECIGO should be large enough to probe the scale invariant part of the spectrum for all values of $k$ considered in addition to the $\Omega_{\text{GW},0} h^2 \simeq 10^{-17}\,(f/\text{Hz})^{4/7}$ signal for $k=8$ and the GW generated from fragmentation around $f\sim 10~\text{Hz}$ for $k=10$.